Partners, Colleagues, Leaders

-Spotlight On Resistance
+Spotlight On Resilience

 At our inaugural meeting in 2017, NAC members identified a need to tackle the issue of student resilience, and how study abroad can be uniquely suited to foster it.
-Three institutions from the NAC—Yale University, Kalamazoo College, and University of Minnesota, coordinated by our Director of Affairs—are coming together to pursue research related to student resilience.
+Three institutions from the NAC—Yale University, Kalamazoo College, and University of Minnesota, coordinated by our Director of Academic Affairs—are coming together to pursue research related to student resilience.
 This research will be turned into conference presentations and publications that we hope will drive and inform the field’s engagement with this important topic.

 — Tonija Navas | Howard University